Do you feel the desire to address a worldwide issue but you don't know where to start?

 The PCSA is hosting a competition for you to pitch your ideas to a panel of judges about how you can address a challenge that a community is experiencing.
 By utilizing your material engineering background, you should aim to show how improved materials/processes will benefit the community that is in need.

-Your pitch presentation must be between 8-10 minutes, and at least one member of your team must be at the competition on September 30 from 8am - 11am in order to present to the judges.
+- At least one member of your team must be at the competition on Monday, October 5, 2020 from 8am - 11am in order to present to the judges.

 Your team will need to put together a pitch that includes the following items.

 - Make note of what part of the world you will be focusing on, and the community of people you hope to impact with this technology.

 - Specify the problem that the community is facing.

 - Address the reason why this is an important problem that needs to be solved.

 - Need help thinking of some specific problems to solve?
 See examples below:

 - Toilets/sustainable waste management

 - Clean water